Lesson Planning: Reading

 The English Companion Ning, an incredible resource full of English teachers talking to each other about teaching.
 Try eavesdropping in any of the organized discussion rooms, and I’m sure you’ll glean something useful.

 A to Z Literacy Strategies: this is a longish document chock-full of capsule-size tips and tricks.
-While many are first modelled for middle-school classrooms, if you teach ninth grade like I do, you will probably find useful ways to scaffold onto these techniques and make them appropriately advanced for your students.
+While many are first modeled for middle-school classrooms, if you teach ninth grade like I do, you will probably find useful ways to scaffold onto these techniques and make them appropriately advanced for your students.